GeertBosch/chessfun/README.md

 ## What about Unicode?
 Even in the old IBM PC days, there were some box drawing characters to improve things.
-Going a bit further, letters are great and all, but with Unicode can't we actually get some horsies and towers?
+Going a bit further, letters and boxes are great and all, but with Unicode can't we actually get some horsies and towers?
 Next up: ♘ and ♜!
 Oh, no, that's not great at all!
 Those guys are tiny and look lost on the large board and are not very readable!
 The chess symbols are letter sized, and take up a single space, unlike Emoji that take up a more space.
-Didn't realize that until now: even in a monospaced font, there are wider characters.
+I didn't realize that until now: even in a monospaced font, there are wider characters.

 <img src="img/x-1.png" height="75">